Saskatchewan Highway 357

 Highway 357 is a provincial highway in the Canadian province of Saskatchewan.
-It runs from Highway 8 to Highway 5 and Highway 369 near Togo.
-It is about 21 km long.
+It runs from Highway 8 south of Kamsack to Highway 5 and Highway 369 at Togo.
+Located entirely within the Rural Municipality of Cote No. 271, the highway is a paved two-lane for its entire length and includes a bridge across the Assiniboine River.
+Highway 357 is about 21 km long.